rubo77/AutoIndex/README.md

 # Templates

+At the moment, there are only two templates:

+- default
+- photoswipe_gallery

 This is a list of all the variables that can be used in the template files.

 ## global_header.tpl / global_footer.tpl

 Info about the current directory: